The End of Missouri 269 in Kansas City

 This photo was taken on August 29, 1998, shortly after the old Chouteau Bridge was closed because the aging bridge had shown signs of weakening.
 The old Chouteau Bridge reached its end in 2001.
 Shortly thereafter, a new Chouteau Bridge opened.

-For some years before the new bridge was opened, the southern endpoint of Missouri 269 was marked here.
-Official Missouri highway maps, however, show the southern terminus at the bridge, a few hundred feet south of the interchange with Missouri 210.
+For some years before the new Chouteau Bridge was opened, the southern endpoint of Missouri 269 was marked here.
+Official Missouri highway maps, however, showed the southern terminus at the bridge, a few hundred feet south of the interchange with Missouri 210.

-With the opening of the new Chouteau Bridge, the signed terminus of Missouri 269 also moved.
-It's now at the north landing of the bridge.
+With the opening of the bridge, the signed terminus of Missouri 269 moved to the north landing of the bridge.